tomekwojcik/commandant/README.md

 ### Version 0.16.0
 - Add `help=` string variable to all argument types, which will store a description of the argument
-- Create `--help` command that outputs a typical help help message
+- Create default `--help` command that outputs a typical help message

-### Version 0.16.0
+### Version 0.17.0
 - Create an html AND markdown version of the help message

+### Version 1.0.0
+- Improve error handling and update tests to reflect this